 If you’re new to whips, choosing the right one might be difficult.
 Especially if you’re not entirely sure of what you might want or need.

 Hopefully, the information gathered below will answer some of your questions and give a pointer to what style and length of whip that’s just right for you.
-But as always, if you have any questions whatsoever, contact us, and we’ll try our best to help guide you.
+But as always, if you have any questions whatsoever, contact us, and we will guide you.

 There are many types and styles of whips, but generally, there are three main models: Bullwhips, Snakewhips and Stockwhips.